Explore Balmaha, Loch Lomond

 Balmaha Boatyard

-Between The Oak Tree Building and Weir’s Rest, there is a road that leads to Balmaha Boatyard.
-The MacFarlane family have been operating their service of beautiful wooden boats for generations, with an on-demand ferry service to Inchcailloch Island.
-Cruise Loch Lomond also run a water bus to Inchcailloch from Luss three times a day (From April to October).
+Between The Oak Tree Building and Weir’s Rest, a road leads to Balmaha Boatyard.
+The MacFarlane family has been operating their service of beautiful wooden boats for generations, with an on-demand ferry service to Inchcailloch Island.
+Cruise Loch Lomond also runs a water bus to Inchcailloch from Luss three times a day (From April to October).
+See our guide to ferries and cruises in the National Park.

 Balmaha Bay